Brunvoll to power North Star’s two new CSOVs

 On the technical side, it is especially rewarding to see the offshore wind industry embracing our combined retractable azimuth and tunnel thruster, a solution we strongly believe in for making vessels more efficient and versatile,” says Bernt Rune Riksfjord, VP sales at Brunvoll.

-The vessels are based on VARD’s 4 19 design, with the following main particulars: length of 87.5 meters (287 feet), beam of 19.5 meters (64 feet), and accommodation capacity for 120 persons, along with all equipment required for a CSOV.
-North Star has secured a long-term charter agreement with UK-based RWE for both vessels, which are scheduled for delivery in 2028 and 2029.
+The vessels are based on Vard’s 4 19 design, with the following main particulars: length of 87.5 meters (287 feet), beam of 19.5 meters (64 feet), and accommodation capacity for 120 persons, along with all equipment required for a CSOV.
+North Star has secured a long-term charter agreement with U.K.-based RWE for both vessels, which are scheduled for delivery in 2028 and 2029.
 RWE is one of the world’s largest operators and constructors of offshore wind farms, currently operating 19 wind farms worldwide.